armanriazi/rust-all-in-one/README.md

 > All of the practices  are modular and you can run it dependently.

 > I made a customize online book that contains md-files and you can search for any gathered concept.
 I was wondering if you would like it please contact me.
-To gain access **online book + code has the value of 200$**.
+To gain access **online book + code has the value of X$**, please call me or becoming a sponsership.

 ## At a glance